-This week we’re going to try identifying dynamic support and resistance levels.
 Remember when we tackled Identify Support and Resistance Levels Using Price Action Analysis?
+This week we’re going to learn how to locate dynamic support and resistance levels.
 Well, dynamic support and resistance levels are what I call the supersonic siblings of the static support and resistance levels that we covered earlier.
 They reflect the constant change seen on breakouts of support and resistance levels at incredible speed.

 Although static models such as pivot lines, trend lines and channels are useful for price action analysis, they don’t adjust themselves based on the market action.
 Dynamic support and resistance levels reflect that evolutionary change.
 They are able to self-adjust as price action changes.

-So we’ll look at a couple of tools that are popularly used for dynamic support and resistance assistance.
+So we’ll look at a couple of tools that are used to locate dynamic support and resistance assistance.

 The first tool is:

 As you are well aware, moving averages calculate the average price of a currency pair over specific time frames.
 Ask most traders, and they’ll tell you that moving averages is their favorite indicator.
 Why?
 Because moving averages is a better reflector of the speed of light changes occurring on the market.
 With moving averages, you put in your order when price dips and touches the moving average.